filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

 - Requires authentication for some API calls.
 - Serves as the foundation for language-specific libraries (some of which are maintained by organizations other than PL) such as [filecoin.js](https://filecoin-shipyard.github.io/filecoin.js/).

-The Zondax _filecoin.solidity_ API:
+The Zondax _filecoin.sol_ API:

 - Is maintained by [Zondax](https://docs.zondax.ch/).
 - Supports [_some but not all_ of the built-in actors and their methods](#available-actors-and-methods).

-## Using the Protocol Labs API
+## Protocol API

-Smart contracts can directly access built-in actors and methods using the Protocol Labs API.
+Smart contracts can directly access built-in actors and methods using the Protocol API.
 Links to the reference guides for each of the available actor methods is listed below:

 - [Account actor]({{< ref "/reference/built-in-actors/protocol-api.md#account-actor" >}})
 - [Datacap]({{< ref "/reference/built-in-actors/protocol-api.md#datacap" >}})